TosbackCgusBridge-Bot/CGUs-versions/Lexus/Privacy Policy.md

 \[1\] MSRP does not include delivery, processing and handling fee of $1,025.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.
 Does not include accessory options installed by dealer.

-\[2\] 2018 EPA estimates.
-Actual mileage will vary.

-\[3\] MSRP does not include delivery, processing and handling fee of $1,025.
+\[2\] MSRP does not include delivery, processing and handling fee of $1,025.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.
 Does not include accessory options installed by dealer.

+\[3\] 2019 EPA estimates.
+Actual mileage will vary.

 \[4\] Ratings achieved using the required premium unleaded gasoline with an octane rating of 91 or higher.
 If premium fuel is not used, performance will decrease.